niki-ito/activism-through-storytelling-with-code/README.md

 - Develop the HTML and CSS for the Visual Narrative website with responsive design.
 - Create mockups to experiment with the design of the website in Adobe Photoshop.
 - Record and photograph the second conversation.

+Week 6:
+- Complete first GSoC evaluation.
+- Edit the audio recording from the second conversation.
+- Receive the developed photos and edit them.
+- Develop the design for the Visual Narrative website.
+- Experiment with adding subtitles(transcribed conversation) to the audio visualization.
+- Record and photograph the last conversation.
+- Learn how to merge and separate branches to have a better workflow.